dtrelogan/react-formstate/docs/introduction.md

 &nbsp;

 This is much better, for merely the simplest of forms.
-Where react-formstate **really shines** is when you get to more complex use cases.
-Unlike many other react form packages, react-formstate handles complex forms gracefully, without getting in your way.
+Where react-formstate **really shines** is when you get to more complex use cases, like asynchronous validation.
+Unlike the raw react approach, and other react form packages, react-formstate handles complex forms gracefully, without getting in your way.

-Continue the walkthrough [here](workingWithFormState.md) to learn more about react-formstate.
+Continue the walkthrough [here](workingWithFormState.md) to learn more about how to use react-formstate to write elegant and maintainable forms.